-The dirty water discharged from this rinsing can actually be of value.
+The water discharged from this rinsing can actually be of value.
 Some people treat this as the raw manure.
-It still contains a lot of active microbes that can be later used as a grub tea or compost tea in the garden.
+It still contains a lot of active microbes that can be later used as a worm (grub) tea or compost tea in the garden.

 After rinsing the larvae, we can let them dry in coco peat or sand for one day.
 This helps clean the skin & gives them time to clean their guts.
 The larvae are still alive at this point.
 Doing this extra step helps with the end-product quality.

 After that, with a batch of 5-10 kg of larvae, we can begin dipping them in boiling water for 1-2 minutes.
 This helps killing off any bacteria that may be sticking to the skin of the larvae & sanitizes the batch.
 Then, we can scoop them out & let them dry in the sun.
 This reduces the moisture content inside their bodies to about 10%.
 Which is good for storing the larvae for longer term.